MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ### [From another Excel layout on a report](#tab/other-layout)

 If there's already an Excel layout for a report, you use the existing layout as a starting point.
 There are two ways to get a copy of the layout.
 You can export the existing layout from the **Report Layouts** page or download the layout from the report's request page.
-Both ways download pretty much the same Excel layout file, which includes all the sheets of the existing file.
+Both ways download an Excel layout file that includes all the sheets of the existing file.
 The difference is that from request page, the layout will include actual data.
 The data isn't required but it helps when designing the layout.

 #### Option 1: Export the layout from the **Report Layouts** page